andybalham/FlowR/README.md

 This builds the text to output, outputs it to the console and then returns a response containing the text that was outputted.

 To run the flow, we need to register the MediatR assembly and the request/response/handler assembly with an IoC container.
 In this example, we use the default Microsoft implementation and a MediatR extension method.
-Once this is done, we create obtain an `IMediator` implementation, create a `SayHelloRequest` instance and send it via the `IMediator` implementation.
+We use the resulting service provider to obtain an `IMediator` implementation, create a `SayHelloRequest` instance and send it via the `IMediator` implementation.

 ```csharp
     static void Main(string[] args)